saveyak/FusionTable-Map-custom-legend/README.md

 ##See also
 - Searchable Map Template by @DerekEder at http://derekeder.com/searchable_map_template/, which is a more sophisticated solution to the non-numerical legend category problem

+##Credits:
+Based on code from Google https://developers.google.com/fusiontables/docs/samples/legend With help from Karen_J in the GFT Google Products Forum